asanzdiego/markdownslides/doc/md/readme.md

 - Added the possibility to import files or fragments from an external file.
 - Added the plugin  [chalkboard](https://github.com/rajgoel/reveal.js-plugins/tree/master/chalkboard) thanks to [Marcos Chavarría](https://twitter.com/chavarria1991).
 - Added the possibility to create a 'plus' version with extra information in slides and books.

+## Version 6.0

+- Added the possibility to export to PowerPoint.
+- Updated all the libraries to the latest version.
+- Updated the templates.
+- Updated the Dockerfile.

 # ![Adolfo Sanz De Diego](../img/asanzdiego.png){style=box-shadow:none;vertical-align:middle;width:100px;} Author